 The good thing about this method, compared to pruning desert roses, is that it doesn't leave ugly scars on the branches.
 Also, you can more creatively design the structure that suits your eye of beauty best.

 As for sprouting time, it's about the same with pruning.
 When the flowers bloom, you'll get a super dense canopy.
 This is the young sprout after 2 weeks of pruning.
-It's comparatively smaller than the other tree we saw.
+It's comparatively smaller than the other plant we saw.

 All it takes is some wires & a little bit of patience.
 Credit goes to Hang Le for sharing her idea.
 If you like it, give it a try.
 We'd love to hear how it turns out for you!
 Until next time, cheers.